Perfectly Spiced Pumpkin Scones

 To make the scones, we combine dry ingredients with lots of fall spices.
 Then we “cut” in cold butter.
 Do this by hand or by pulsing everything in a food processor.

-After baking, you can glaze them.
-I mentioned above that you could actually leave these plain.
-You could also just use one glaze.
-If you’re going for it, though, both glazes are perfection.
-Highly recommended.
+After baking and cooling, you can glaze them.
+I mentioned above that you can absolutely leave these plain without any glaze at all.
+You can also just use one glaze, but if you’re really going for it, add both glazes.
+The flaky scone with both glazes look and taste like perfection.
+Highly recommended ?

 Recipe updated, originally posted October 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear. – Adam and Joanne